kamdem-arielle/devops_roadmap/devops_projects/Complete-Java-Stack-Nginx-Tomcat-MySQL-RabbitMQ-Memcached.md

 ### 1.3 Starting the Virtual Machines

-To create and start all VMs, run:
+To create and start all VMs,go to the directory containing the vagrant file config and run the command below:
 ```bash
 vagrant up
 ```